-The education of health care professionals needs to use a common language that reflects patient-centeredness, and involve both internal reflection and experiential learning.
-The emphasis should be more on promoting health and wellness (“salutogenesis”) than on the diagnosis and treatment of disease processes (pathogenesis).
-Education should include not only the development of key competencies but also the building of relationship and behavior skills.
-It should include families and patients at all levels.
-All of this has to happen within transformations of:
+The emphasis should be more on promoting health and wellness, or salutogenesis, than on the diagnosis and treatment of disease processes, or pathogenesis.
+Education should include not only the development of key competencies but also the building of relationships and behavior skills.

-What if we developed a Health Promotion Industrial Complex?
-To provide true patient-centered care, the health care system and its payers need to transform their focus.
-There is a sense of urgency: During the two days of the conference, for example, 36 veterans around the U.S. committed suicide.
-The White House should be pushed to create a summit to address the health of the nation, including lifestyle, nutrition, financial and political support of health promotion, and the connection of the national health to national defense and economic health.
-All of the above changes in practice, education, and systems, should be supported by strong evidence-based research:
+To provide true patient-centered care, the health care system needs to transform focus.
+There is a need to create a national summit to address the health of the nation, including lifestyle, nutrition, financial and political support of health promotion, and the connection of the national health to national defense and economic health.
+Samueli Institute continues to work with its partners both within the health care and health policy spheres to effect national change.

-Section 2 Patient-Centered Practice: William Miller, MD, MA; Margo Karsten, PhD, RN
+Patient-Centered Practice – William Miller, M.D., MA; Margo Karsten, PhD, RN

-Section 4 Patient-Centered Education: Mary Jo Kreitzer, PhD, RN, FAAN; Robert Saper, MD, MPH
+Patient-Centered Education – Mary Jo Kreitzer, PhD, RN, FAAN; Robert Saper, MD, MPH

-Section 5 Patient-Centered Evidence: Jon Tilburt, MD, MPH; Josephine Briggs, MD
+Patient-Centered Evidence – Jon Tilburt, M.D., MPH; Josephine Briggs, M.D.